Itaiweisman/infinimerge/README.md

     -   Set the configuration file - On the directory where infinimerge utility is located, edit the "./config" file (should be aligned with the configuration above)
     -   nfs_ip='172.20.37.53' --> replace with NAS network space address (for NAS option only)

--   -   target_dir=/InfiniMerge/target --> target directory for backups
+-   -   target_dir=/INFINI/target --> target directory for backups

-    -   expose_dir=/InfiniMerge/snaps --> directory for mounting snaps
+    -   expose_dir=/INFINI/snaps --> directory for mounting snaps

     -   use_sudo="/usr/bin/sudo" --> path for sudo

-    -   snap_prefix=‘InfiniMerge' --> an prefix to add to newly created snaps
+    -   snap_prefix=infinimerge' --> an prefix to add to newly created snaps

-    -   target_prefix="InfiniMerge" --> prefix for FS name based on instnace name
+    -   target_prefix="BackupTarget" --> prefix for FS name based on instance name

-    -   pool=“InfiniMerge" --> pool to check for free space before alerting the user
+    -   pool=inc_merge" --> pool to check for free space before alerting the user

     -   mode=filesystem --> connectivity mode – filesystem or block